Highfivery/zero-spam-for-wordpress/readme.txt

 **Languages:** English

 If you have suggestions for a new add-on, feel free to email me at me@benmarshall.me.
-Want regular updates?
-Follow me on Twitter <a href="http://www.benmarshall.me" target="_blank">Ben Marshall</a>.
+Want regular updates? <a href="https://twitter.com/bmarshall0511">Follow me on Twitter</a> or <a href="http://www.benmarshall.me" target="_blank">visit my blog</a>.

 == Installation ==